learn-co-curriculum/hs-intro-web-design-teachers-guide-typography/README.md

 ###SWABTS
+***Students will be able to recognize appropriate font size, style, and spacing to create a more readable site design***

 ### Motivation
 What is typography?
 Typography can simply be described as the art of type.
 It's everything you can think of – like fonts, sizes, and readability.
 This becomes obviously important for websites because you can't relay information or sell anyone anything if they can't read about it.